Easter In Worthing

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 Day 1 - From your chosen joining point your feeder vehicle will take you to your designated interchange point where your holiday begins.
 After joining your holiday coach, sit back and relax as your journey takes you South.
-Enjoy an included stop en-route at lovely Nymans, a garden for all seasons, with rare and unusual plant collections, set around a romantic house and partial ruins.
+Enjoy an included stop en-route at lovely Wakehurst - a wild botanic garden, home to the Millennium Seed Bank and over 500 acres of the world's plants in the heart of Sussex.
 Later arrive at the Chatsworth Hotel in Worthing, well situated in the town centre.
 Porterage assistance on arrival is included.
 DBB

 Day 2 - 3 - At leisure with one included excursion.
 There is plenty to explore in Worthing with a wide variety of restaurants, traditional pubs and cafes and the pedestrianised streets make shopping in the town centre's quality shops and boutiques an easy and relaxed affair.
 Discover local history, stunning artworks and a tranquil sculpture garden at the excellent Worthing Museum and Art Gallery (currently FOC but pre-booking may be required)